MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-how-to-connect.md

 ::: moniker-end

 By default, the web console session is limited to 30 minutes.
 You can change this limit by editing the web.config file (C:\Program Files\Microsoft System Center\Operations Manager\\WebConsole\MonitoringView is the default path) and updating the existing `<connection>` element.
-IF the `<connection>` element doesn't already include the attributes, add *autoSignOutInterval* (and optionally *autoSignIn*) to the existing tag.
+If the `<connection>` element doesn't already include the attributes, add *autoSignOutInterval* (and optionally *autoSignIn*) to the existing tag.
 Set *autoSignOutInterval* to a shorter or longer interval, or disable the session limit by setting it to **0**, as shown in the following example.

 Before
 ```